Self-contained two-layer shallow water theory of strong internal bores: Bores trailing gravity currents

-On the other hand, as it may be seen in figure \ref{fig:gcf}(b), stable gravity currents, which are located in the region above the diagonal with $h_{0}<h_{c}<h_{1},$ give rise only to energy-generating bores which are unphysical when considered as separate entities.
-However, such bores can exist together with the leading gravity current front if the total energy is dissipated in the coupled system formed by both jumps.
-For such a coupled system to form, first of all, the bore has to move at the same velocity as the leading front: $\dot{\xi}_{1}=\dot{\xi}_{0}$.
+It may also be seen in Fig. \ref{fig:gcf}(b) that stable gravity currents, which are located in the region above the diagonal with $h_{0}<h_{c}<h_{1},$ give rise only to energy-generating bores.
+The latter are unphysical when considered as separate entities.
+Hypothetically, such bores can exist together with a leading gravity current provided that no total energy is generated by the system of the two coupled jumps.
+However, for such a coupled system to form, the bore has to move at the same speed as the leading front, i.e., $\dot{\xi}_{1}=\dot{\xi}_{0}$.
 The jump heights which satisfy this constraint are shown by the solid line in \ref{fig:gcf}(b).
-As seen in figure \ref{fig:jmp}, although the trailing bore generates energy if $h_{0}<h_{c},$ more energy is dissipated by the leading front as long as the upstream state is shallower than the channel mid-height $h_{1}=0.5$.
-This critical upstream depth produces a leading gravity current of the lowest possible depth $h_{0}=1-1/\sqrt{2}\approx0.293$ for $\alpha=0.$ The respective depths for $\alpha=-1$ and $\alpha=\infty$ are $(5-\sqrt{17})/4\approx0.219$ and $(3-\sqrt{5})/4\approx0.191.$ The decrease of the upstream depth causes the leading gravity current depth rise until both depths become equal at $h_{c}$ (\ref{eq:hc}).
-At this point, the bore height becomes small and, thus, its velocity of propagation approaches that of small-amplitude disturbances which is defined by the characteristic wave speed $\lambda_{+}.$ This explains why $\lambda_{+}$ coincides with the maximum of $\dot{\xi}$ exactly rather than just approximately as speculated by \citet{Baines2016}.
-It also reveals the duality of the propagation velocity for gravity currents of supercritical depth $h_{1}\ge h_{c}.$ Namely, $\dot{\xi}=\dot{\xi}(h_{1})$ defines not only the velocity of gravity current of the respective depth but also that of a bore of the same upstream height which trails the gravity current of a subcritical depth $h_{0}<h_{c}$ propagating at the same speed $\dot{\xi}=\dot{\xi}(h_{0})$.
+As seen in Fig. \ref{fig:jmp}, although the bore generates energy if $h_{0}<h_{c},$ more energy is dissipated by the leading gravity current front as long as the upstream state is shallower than the channel mid-height $h_{1}=0.5$.
+This critical upstream depth produces a leading gravity current of the lowest possible depth $h_{0}=1-1/\sqrt{2}\approx0.293$ for $\alpha=0.$ The corresponding depths for $\alpha=-1$ and $\alpha=\infty$ are $(5-\sqrt{17})/4\approx0.219$ and $(3-\sqrt{5})/4\approx0.191,$ respectively.
+The decrease of the upstream depth causes the leading gravity current depth rise until both become equal at $h_{c}$ which is defined by Eq. (\ref{eq:hc}).
+At this point, the bore height becomes small relative to the underlying gravity current.
+Thus, its velocity of propagation approaches that of small-amplitude disturbances.
+This velocity equals the characteristic wave speed $\lambda_{+}$ defined by Eq. (\ref{eq:Cpm}).
+It explains why $\lambda_{+}$ coincides with the maximum of $\dot{\xi}$ exactly rather than just approximately as speculated by \citet{Baines2016}.
+It also reveals the duality of the propagation velocity for gravity currents of a supercritical depth $h_{1}\ge h_{c}.$ Firstly, $\dot{\xi}=\dot{\xi}(h_{1})$ defines the velocity of a gravity current of depth $h_{1}.$ Secondly, this velocity is equal to the velocity of a bore with the same upstream height which trails the gravity current of a subcritical depth $h_{0}<h_{c}$ propagating at the same speed $\dot{\xi}=\dot{\xi}(h_{0})$.